SAP/abap-file-formats/docs/specification.md

 ## File Names

-The ABAP file formats specify file content and unique file names for ABAP repository objects.
+The ABAP file formats specify file content and unique file names for [ABAP repository objects][1].
-ABAP repository objects are development objects which are stored in an ABAP system's database and are defined by a transport object.
-Each repository object has an object catalog (aka TADIR) entry.
-It can be specified with an object type and name.

 The mapping repository of objects to file names follows the pattern
 ```